top of page

 Pennsylvania now requires all businesses--no matter their size, for-profit and non-profit, in-state and out-of-state--to file an annual report with the PA Department of State (DOS) starting in 2025 and each year thereafter.

-The annual report collects basic information about the company (name, jurisdiction of formation, registered office, DOS file number) and its governors and directors.
-I won't go into the details about what those terms mean, you can click on the link below, or contact us and let us deal with the excitement!
+The annual report collects basic information about the company (name, jurisdiction of formation, and registered office) and its governors and directors.
+I won't go into the details about what those terms mean, you can click on the links below--or contact us and let us deal with the excitement!

 The filing fee for for-profit entities is $7.00.
 The annual report is free for non-profit entities.